 The inspector saw that the centre was bright and clean in all areas.
 The atmosphere was relaxed, and care was observed to be delivered in an unhurried manner.
-Staff knocked on the door before entering the bedroom and discreetly offered breakfast or personal care to residents.
+The staff knocked on the door before entering the bedroom and discreetly offered breakfast or personal care to residents.

 The inspector observed that residents' bedrooms were nicely decorated with personal memorabilia such as photographs and artwork.
-Residents who spoke with the inspector said that 'they can decorate their bedrooms as they wish.'
+Residents who spoke with the inspector said that 'they loved their bedrooms and it feels like home.'